Twisted Pair (film)

-Twisted Pair is a 2018 American science fiction psychological thriller film directed, produced, scored, edited, and written by Neil Breen.
-The film stars Neil Breen, Sara Meritt, Siohbun Ebrahimi, Denise Bellini, Marty Dasis, Brad Stein, John Smith Burns, Art MacHenster, Greg Smith Burns, Ada Masters, and Jason Moriglio.
-The film centers around identical twin brothers, Cade and Cale Altair, who become hybrid Artificial Intelligence entities, who are torn in different directions to achieve justice for humanity.
+Twisted Pair is a 2018 American independent science fiction psychological thriller film directed, produced, scored, edited, and written by Neil Breen.
+The film stars Breen, Sara Meritt, Siohbun Ebrahimi, Denise Bellini, Marty Dasis, Brad Stein, John Smith Burns, Art MacHenster, Greg Smith Burns, Ada Masters, and Jason Moriglio.
+The film centers around identical twin brothers, Cade and Cale Altair, who become hybrid artificial intelligence entities and are torn in different directions to achieve justice for humanity.

-Twisted Pair was theatrically released in the United States on October 3, 2018, by Neil Breen Films, LLC.
+Twisted Pair had its world premiere on October 3, 2018, at the Laemmle Theatre in North Hollywood, Los Angeles, California, by Neil Breen Films, LLC.
 Like Breen's previous outings, it was largely panned by critics and audiences, but has since developed a cult following.
 A sequel, Cade: The Tortured Crossing, had its world premiere on February 25, 2023, at the Regal Cinemas L.A.
 Live.

 Plot

-During their youth, Cade and his identical twin brother Cale were abducted by an unknown power and modified to become Humanoids, secret agents who are out to stop evil.
-Cale didn't fit in with the program and was fired.
+During their youth, Cade and his identical twin brother Cale were abducted by aliens and modified to become humanoids, secret agents hired to stop evil.
+After some time, Cale did not fit in with the program and was fired.
 Cade, as an adult, is introduced on a mission where he is protecting troops.
 He returns to headquarters and meets with his boss, who suggests that he take a vacation.
-Cade laments not having seen his brother since before he became a Humanoid.
+Cade laments not having seen his brother in awhile.

-Cale meets with a lawyer, an executive and the President of The Bank and interrogates them for a while before he shoots one of them in the leg and leaves to do pills with his girlfriend Donna.
+Cale interrogates a lawyer, an executive, and the president of the bank, before he shoots one of them in the leg, and leaves to do pills with his girlfriend Donna.
 Cade's boss tells him about programmable virtual reality and how a man named Cuzzx is going to use it to conduct the biggest cyber and terror attack ever.
-Cade decides to investigate, but while investigating around town he bumps into Alana.
-He offers to buy her a drink to apologize, but she says she's very busy and leaves.
-Cade attempts to make a date with the woman, before she departs.
-She doesn't come back but later he sees her and decides to follow her home.
+Cade decides to investigate, but while investigating, he bumps into Alana.
+He offers to go on a date with her to apologize, but she rejects his offer and leaves.
+Later, he sees her and decides to follow her home.
 Cade breaks into her house and they fight, before they abruptly stop fighting, revealing that they'd been in a relationship the whole time.